 Donor egg is a term used for eggs that have been donated by a healthy, fertile female to help couples who are not able to achieve pregnancy owing to the inability of the female partner to produce viable eggs.
 Egg donation is performed as a part of in vitro fertilization technique wherein the donated egg and healthy sperm derived from the intended father are fertilized in a laboratory and the resultant embryo is carefully placed inside the womb of the intended mother to grow naturally.
 Donor egg is a boon for numerous childless couples as it gives them a chance at starting their own family.

 The concept of using donor eggs is becoming quite popular, especially among women above 40 years of age.
 In fact, the procedure can even help some women to conceive after 60.
 The procedure is completely risk-free.

 If you have been struggling with pregnancy and think that donor egg IVF might be an option for you, consult our specialists and get yourself evaluated.
 At Zeeva, we believe in keeping your happiness and satisfaction at the forefront, making sure that your experience is not less than exemplary.
 The latest techniques and technology, complemented by the skill and expertise of our dream make us the leading choice of couples who need a little assistance with starting their own family.

 Donor egg IVF is an option for females suffering from any of the following problems:

 1. Find the right donor- Couples who are willing to opt for donor egg IVF need to contact an IVF specialist and the latter will help them to find the right donor.
 Since the donor should not be related to the intended parents, contacting an IVF clinic to help you find the same is the best option.

-- Screening the egg donor– The Indian Council of Medical Research has instituted the following guidelines for an egg donor selection:
+2. Screening the egg donor– The Indian Council of Medical Research has set the following guidelines for females willing to become an egg donor:

 Legal and ethical aspects of egg donation-